swiftlang/swift-evolution/proposals/nnnn-placeholder-types.md

 Under this proposal, only `frobnicate1`, `frobnicate3` and `frobnicate6` would compile without error (`frobnicate1`, of course, compiles without this proposal as well), since all others have placeholders appearing in at least one position in the function signature.

+### Dynamic casts

+In dynamic casts, unlike `as` coercions, there is no inherent relationship between the casted expression and the cast type.
+This is why we can write things like `0 as?
+String` or `[""] is Double` (albeit, with warnings that the casts will always fail).

+While this proposal does not *explicitly* disallow placeholder types in `is`, `as?`, and `as!` casts, it provides for no additional inference rules for matching the type of the casted expression to the cast type, meaning that in most cases placeholder types will fail to type check if used in these positions (e.g., `0 as? [_]`).

+This also applies to `is` and `as` patterns (e.g., `case let y as [_]`).

 ## Source compatibility